kenwalger/lithium/docs/CONTRIBUTING.md

 ## Guides

 Guides are intended for people who are able to use the language to code, but need some help in understanding hwo to solve certain problems and what 'best practice' might be.
+Some guides may begin to resemble tutorials, but they should be a lot more descriptive and be more in depth.

 Guides should refer to the langauge reference and the standard library reference as often as possible (and reasonable).